ResearchComputing/Documentation/Interactive-Jobs.md

 ## Overview

 Interactive jobs are jobs that allow a user to interact with applications in our HPC environment in real time.
-With interactive jobs, applications such as Python or Matlab can be ran in an interactive environment.
-Summit supports X11 forwarding and can thus run GUI applications remotely.
-Common reasons for running interactive jobs include debugging, familiarity with only the GUI interface of an application, or designing workflows.
+With interactive jobs, users will request time on the compute nodes and be able to work at the command line interface to do such things as run General User Interface (GUI) applications, execute scripts, or run other commands directly on a compute node.
+Common reasons for running interactive jobs include debugging, designing workflows, or preference in using the GUI interface of an application.

+This tutorial will show you first how to run an interactive job to get a prompt on a compute node, and then will demonstrate how to run a GUI application.

 ## Videos